 Chicago is welcoming me with open arms, and I am going to fully embrace every moment of it.
 The city has the metropolitan feel that I love, but without the chaotic hustle bustle of bigger cities like New York or London.
 I may just fall deep in love with this place and its people.
 This is only the beginning of a new chapter in my life and my excitement is mounting.

-Update: Kimmy is now teaching English in South Korea and you can follow her blog and adventures.
+Update: Kimmy is now teaching English in South Korea!

 Kimmy Nguyen is a twenty something year old from Atlanta, Georgia with a BA in Business Administration.
 She has worked in a few different professions before deciding that teaching English abroad would satisfy her hunger to travel and share her experience with the world.
-You can check out her blog at www.Kimmyonaquest.com and her youtube channel kimmyonaquest.
+She earned her TEFL certification in Chicago and has since taught English abroad in South Korea and Vietnam.

 Want to Learn More About Teaching English Abroad?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.